Sligo Creek runs through the Plan Amendment site

 - Restrict the plan boundaries to the hospital site…

-- …OR reduce the density and heights outside the hospital site to match the current building heights, removing pressure to raze smaller multifamily buildings.
+- …OR reduce the density and heights outside the hospital site to match the current building heights, removing pressure to teardown smaller multifamily buildings and older highrises.

-- Do not proceed without an equity analysis.
+- Do not proceed without taking into consideration the County Executive’s critique, the equity review, stormwater analysis, and traffic analysis.